 Poverty imposes far-reaching hardships, not only on the poor but on all who share their communities.
-Virginia has a relatively low poverty rate -- it was ranked 8th in the nation in 2011 – but it, too, has been affected by recent trends, with more than 1 in 10 residents now living below federal poverty thresholds.
-Virginia continues to work to make education and opportunity available to its at-risk populations.
+Virginia has a relatively low poverty rate -- it ranked 12th in the nation in 2014 – but it, too, has been affected by recent trends, with more than 1 in 10 residents now living below the federal poverty threshold.

 Why is This Important?